simonefagini/Fluo-for-Rhino/commands/README.md

 - ### countingDot_cmd.py
   Sets a quick text dot set to visually count elements.
   Tested on Rhino v8 on Windows 11.

+- ### blocksToParentLayer_cmd.py
+  A command to recursively move objects inside selected block instances to the layer of their parent block instance.
+  ⚠️ This command edits block definitions, so all instances of the same definition in the document will be affected! ⚠️ Tested on Rhino v8 on Windows 11.

   #### List of object types: